manaye912/alx-pre_course/0x01-git/README.md

-this is the my project My first readme
+this is up date readme for the first time